mu-ni/memo/questions/basic.md

 I'd like to find a suitable job first, then go to Paris would't like to resign before finding a suitable job

-#### ABOUT UBISOFT
-Actually, don't play video games
-But many of my friends like playing games
-Knew Ubisoft when talking with them also famous in China

-Great company& international company

 #### SALARY
 Not Exact number, because Currency not same.
 Euro & RMB more than triple of average salary in Beijing

 #### QUESTION
 what's the hiring process?
-how many engineers in Data Science team Paris currently? which kind of engineer are you looking for?